justinlee007/CarND-Vehicle-Detection/README.md

 ![][image2]
 #### Color Histogram

 The `detection.color_hist` method creates a stack of histograms of each image channel as a vector.
-The parameters for color histogram are
+The parameters for color histogram include an image bin value for the number of equal-width bins in the given range.

 The `color_histogram` utility visualizes a sampe image with it's corresponding historam plot per channel: